 - Have them talk to a soldier who has been in battle and someone who has fought for something: This can be a relative, a holiday visit to thank veterans at a nursing home, or call your local VFW or American Legion and ask.
-Soldiers are so unappreciated, many would love a visit from a kid to talk about what freedom means and what it meant to them to fight for this country.
-We also have a whole generation of people who have fought for civil rights for minorities, LGBT, disabilities and more.
+Soldiers are often unappreciated, many would love a visit from a kid to talk about what freedom means and what it meant to them to fight for this country.
+We also have a whole generation of people who have fought for civil rights for minorities, LGBT, disabilities, and more.
 Have them talk about their struggles and what they are doing to try to create change.
 Why doesn’t America feel “free” for them?

 - Organize a thank you project or have them volunteer: For Veterans’ Day or Memorial Day, organize a big thank you.
-Have a group of kids make cards, put flags on graves, hand out flags at parades, visit aging vets at the VA or a nursing home.
-The possibilities are endless…be creative!
+Have a group of kids make cards, put flags on graves, hand out flags at parades, visit aging vets at the VA, or a nursing home.
+The possibilities are endless.
+Be creative!

-- Explain a democratic loss to them: Whether it’s an election and someone you wanted did not win, or a Supreme Court decision you did not agree with….own it, explain it and learn from it.
+- Explain a democratic loss to them: Whether it’s an election and someone you wanted did not win, or a Supreme Court decision you did not agree with, own it, explain it and learn from it.
 Help kids learn that this is the way our system works, even if we don’t always get our desired outcome.

 - Celebrate or discuss every holiday: Take it beyond July 4 and Memorial Day.
 Veterans’ Day, Flag Day, D-Day, Pearl Harbor Day, 9/11-we have many other important days throughout the year to talk about patriotism and why that date is significant to Americans.

 - Read!: Much like the lesson plans I linked to above, there are so many children’s books about this for every age group.
-We have several about Philadelphia, DC, the Presidents and much more.
+We have several about Philadelphia, DC, the Presidents, and much more.